Divorce - Filing for in Nova Scotia

 You may qualify for legal aid.

-If you have no or a low income you may qualify for legal aid.
-Contact your local legal aid office for an application.
+Contact your local Nova Scotia Legal Aid office for information about Legal Aid's services: http://www.nslegalaid.ca/contact.php, and ways to apply for Nova Scotia Legal Aid: http://www.nslegalaid.ca/apply.php .
+You can also apply for Legal Aid online: http://www.nslegalaid.ca/onlineapplication.php.
 Check your local directory for the addresses and telephone numbers of legal aid offices across Nova Scotia, listed under 'Legal Aid' in the white pages and government section of the telephone book, or visit Nova Scotia Legal Aid's website at: www.nslegalaid.ca

 Your lawyer may accept alternate billing arrangements, or may be willing to just work on part of your case.